Frequently Asked Questions

 Do I need a permit to remove a tree on my property?

-Tree removal and pruning permits may be required depending on the type and size of tree to be removed or pruned.
+Tree removal and pruning permits may be required depending on the type and size of the tree to be removed or pruned.
 As of 2022, all tree removal and pruning requests will be handled by our Arborist.
 Tree removal and pruning permit applications may be submitted through MGO.
 Questions may be directed to our Engineering department or by contacting the Arborist directly.

 Can I pull a permit as the property owner?